tkrempser/conversions/README.md

 ## Frontend app:

 This API project also has a React application working as a frontend: https://tkrempser.github.io/conversions-app/.
-The source code of this app available here: https://github.com/tkrempser/conversions-api/.
+The source code of this frontend application is available here: https://github.com/tkrempser/conversions-api/.